ACCG Insurance Workers Compensation

 - Safety and loss control training: Training programs offered through the Local Government Risk Management Services are targeted for county employees and have proven to reduce liabilities.
 They are provided to participating members at no additional cost.

-- Members are dividend eligible: Since 1985, the program has returned $60 million to the membership in the form of premium credits.
+- Members are dividend eligible: Since 1985, the program has returned over $98 million to the membership.

 Ben Pittarelli, Health Program and Insurance Marketing Director, at (404) 522-5022 or [email protected]